 The primary symptoms associated with external parasites tend to be skin related, such as itching, swelling and a dry, lackluster coat.
 However, left untreated the effects of the parasites can cause more serious, internal problems.

 If your pet is diagnosed with a parasite infestation, you will need to get the problem under control as quickly as possible, which will give your furbaby the best chance of making a complete recovery.

-In the case of fleas this will mean treating your property at the same time as your pet.
+In the case of fleas, this will mean treating your property and your pet from it.
 This is because fleas can live in the carpets, skirting and soft furnishings inside your home for a reasonable length of time – meaning they can potentially re-infect a pet that has previously been treated.
 When it comes to treating your home, you will need to vacuum everywhere thoroughly, include all your soft furnishings, and seal and dispose the bag immediately to prevent re-contamination.
 This should happen daily for around a week to ensure that the infestation has been completely eradicated.

 In the case of other parasitic infections, there are still things that you can do to minimize the likelihood of your pet becoming infected.
 This includes picking up any poop that your pet does as quickly as possible, if you have a dog, watching him closely while out to go potty so that he doesn’t come into contact with another animal’s feces or drink standing water, and checking your furbaby carefully for ticks when he comes indoors after being outside.

 There are a huge range of preventative medications that are now available.
 These range from spot-on treatments to shampoos to tablets.
 Your veterinarian will be able to make a recommendation as to which preventative treatment is right for your pet.
 However, it is also essential to understand that each preventative treatment has a lifespan, and it is imperative that you follow the schedule of preventative treatment provided to you by your vet.
 This will ensure that your pet has persistent and consistent protection.